RamanBut-Husaim/blog.thecraftingstrider.net/content/posts/tech/2018.10/internet-loss-in-opensuse.md

 - [x] The router is turned one.
 - [x] The internet is available on MacBook and mobile phone.
 - [x] Mac and phone are using Wi-Fi and PC connects with ethernet cable so I've verified whether it stays firmly in the socket on both end - router and PC.
 - [x] Reboot.
-The hope is lot.
+The hope is lost.
 Or...
 - [x] Reboot in Windows.
 Everything is fine then the source of evil is inside my openSUSE distribution.
 - [x] Start googling.